-When we use the words "we," "us," and "our" in this Handbook, we are referring to Harvard Pilgrim Health Care.
-When we use the words "you" or "your" we are referring to Members as defined in the Glossarv.
+When we use the words "we," "us," and "our" in this Handbook, they mean Harvard Pilgrim Health Care.
+When we use the words "you" or "your," they mean Members.

-Your health care under the Plan is provided or arranged through our network of Primary Care Providers (PCPs), specialists and other providers.
-You must choose a PCP for yourself and each of your family members when you enroll in the Plan.
+Your Covered Benefits are provided or arranged through Primary Care Providers (PCPs), specialists and other providers.
+You must choose a PCP for yourself and each family member when you enroll in the Plan.

-When you enroll, you receive the covered health care services described in this Handbook, the Schedule of Benefits, the Prescription Drug Brochure (if your Plan includes our outpatient pharmacy coverage) and any riders or amendments to those documents.
-These services must be provided or arranged by your PCP, except as described in section I.D.1.
+When you enroll, you receive the Covered Benefits described in this Handbook, the Schedule of Benefits, the Prescription Drug Brochure (if your Plan includes our outpatient pharmacy coverage) and any riders or amendments to those documents.
+Covered Benefits must be provided or arranged by your PCP.
+There are some exceptions.
+These exceptions are described in section I.D.1.
 Your PCP Manages Your Health Care.

-The Massachusetts Managed Care Reform Law requires disclosure of premium information and information concerning Harvard Pilgrim Health Care's voluntary and involuntary disenrollment rate.
+The Massachusetts Managed Care Reform Law requires us to provide premium information to you.
+We must also provide information about Harvard Pilgrim Health Care's voluntary and involuntary disenrollment rate.
 This information will be sent to you in a separate letter.
 Please keep that letter with this Handbook for your records.

-As a Member, you can take advantage of a wide range of helpful online tools and resources at www.harvardpilgrim.org.
+As a Member, you can take advantage of a wide range helpful online tools and resources at www.harvardpilgrim.org.

 Your secure online account offers you a safe way to help manage your health care.
-You are able to check your Schedule of Benefits and Benefit Handbook, look up benefits, Copayments, claims history, and Deductible status, and view Prior Approval activities.
+You can check your Schedule of Benefits and Benefit Handbook, look up benefits, Copayments, claims history, and Deductible status, and view Prior Approvalactivities.
 You can also learn how your Plan covers preventive care and conditions such as asthma, diabetes, COPD and high blood pressure.